briangu33/RNN-mem/README.md

 <img src="/img/fillboard_act10.png" alt="fill-grid with 9 cells" width="600px">

-Interestingly, note that neurons usually correspond directly to cell squares, acting as bits: for example, neuron 2 activates when cell 6 is filled, neuron 4 activates when cell 2 is filled, etc. Neuron 9 appears to track the overall progress of board filling, remembering whether or not the board is to be cleared.
+Interestingly, neurons often learn to correspond directly to cell squares, acting as bits: for example, neuron 2 activates when cell 6 is filled, neuron 4 activates when cell 2 is filled, etc. Neuron 9 appears to track the overall progress of board filling, remembering whether or not the board is to be cleared.
 The correspondance is almost 1-to-1!

 Another interesting observation is that 10 neurons appears to be close to the minimum number of neurons needed to fully retain the board state.
 This makes sense, since each neuron generally learns to track an individual cell.
 In the figures below, we compare the performance of a trained 5-neuron RNN, a trained 10-neuron RNN, and an "optimal" 10-neuron RNN.